bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

   def plan_demo1a(npts, delay):
       # Parameters 'npts' and 'delay' accept values of any type.
-      #   No validation of parameter value types will be performed
+      #   No type validation is performed on the parameter values.
-      #   before execution of the plan is started.
-The plan will probably
-      #   fail if parameters are of incorrect type.
+      #   The plan may fail during execution if value is not accepted by the plan.
       <code implementing the plan>

   def plan_demo1b(npts, delay=1.0):